 The question is not whether branch permissions are useful.
 It is whether they are necessary.

 Git already answered that.
-The answer is forks.
+The answer is structural separation—your own clone, your own repository, integrated only through deliberate review.

 Alipay Code.